Founder of EDI

 How do I get a Parent Certificate if I attended the Parent Class?

-If by chance a teen is doing very well, they pass our final road test and parents feel confident the teen will excel as a solo driver even though they have less than 50 hours with parents (but more than required 40) they can email me with the details and I will issue a parent certificate for your attendance.
+If by chance a teen is doing very well, they pass our final road test and parents feel confident the teen will excel as a solo driver even though they have less than 50 hours with parents (but more than required 40) they can email me with the details and we will let you know the next time our Supplemental Parent Course is offered.

 How much time do my parents have to spend in the car with me after I get my permit?